turbaevsky/indicators/doc/PI_DB_TS.md

 counted.
 Non-station dose should not be counted.

-_Regarding Standby Emergency AC generators (2 out of 4 required), is a station penalized for the unavailability of one or two generators if only two are required to meet the design criteria?_
+_Regarding Standby Emergency AC generators (2 out of 4 required), is a station penalised for the unavailability of one or two generators if only two are required to meet the design criteria?_

 The unavailability incurred for any one or two generators when